 This divide between the drinking culture and the temperance movement led to a century long struggle for the overriding cultural style in Australia.
 Temperance activists in Australia mainly consisted of religious groups directing their cause towards mutual help and persuasion.
 Part of their solution was the spread of coffee palaces in effort to eventually substitute the tavern.
-Even though the movement's influence in Perth had been somewhat dormant, this changed as the eastern states fell into an economic depression and gold was discovered at Coolgardie and the rest of the continent and serving alcohol drinking was limited to the 'six o' clock swill.'4 By
+Even though the movement's influence in Perth had been somewhat dormant, this changed as the eastern states fell into an economic depression and gold was discovered at Coolgardie and Kalgoorlie in Western Australia in 1892 and 1893.
+Within two years, the west began to emulate the rest of the continent and serving alcohol drinking was limited to the 'six o' clock swill.'
+By 1904, 20 ornately detailed Coffee Palaces had been completed in Perth.